July 03, 2019 • 6 min read

 The great mathematician Carl Jacobi once said “Invert, always invert”.
 He advocated that, by analyzing a problem backward, one could uncover the best solution to it.

-With that in mind, Berkshire Hathway’s legendary partner Charles Munger gave a terrific speech to the Harvard School on how to not be successful.
+With that in mind, Berkshire Hathway’s legendary partner Charles Munger gave a terrific speech to the Harvard School on how to not be successful (I originally read this and other Charles’ speeches in the amazing Poor Charlie’s Almanack: The Wit and Wisdom of Charles T. Munger).
 That made me think – how is the easiest way to become a bad developer?

 What you will see next is a highly subjective, non-exhaustive unordered list of principles that, if you follow, I can guarantee will lead you to become a bad developer.
 I say “principles” because I am not interested in technicalities (e.g. choose bad variable names, never comment your code, etc), once they are a sub-product of the guidelines you follow.